 “I absolutely enjoyed being a unit operator, and I enjoyed bringing those nine-story machines online,” she said.
 “When we had the 50th anniversary for the plant, a steamfitter came up to me and said he appreciated the way I brought the boiler up to pressure to test the safeties.
 He said it just went right up, and it blew just like it should.
 I thought that was pretty good.”

-The percentage of women working inside the plant in jobs that were typically held by men has increased over the past 20 to 30 years.
+The percentage of women working in plant jobs typically held by men has increased over the past 20 to 30 years.

-By choosing to work at a power plant in a male dominated field and doing her job, Queen was definitely a trailblazer for women.
+By choosing to work in a male dominated field, Queen was definitely a trailblazer for women.

 “There are a lot of things the present generation takes for granted and there is a reason for that,” Queen said.
 “One woman has to open the door before other women can come through.”